 Mosquito Repelling Essential Oils

 Essential oils contain concentrated amounts of the various compounds found in the original botanicals, so they are especially effective.
 Strong woody, floral, and herbal scents tend to be the most effective.
-You can make your own essential oils if you so desire or purchase them.

 What's especially fun about essential oils is that you can make your own blends, according to what you find pleasant and what works for you.